History Uncovered: The Mystery of Ida Richardson of Rancho Guajome

 In 1920 Dr. Thuner retired from medicine and moved his wife and daughter Elsa to San Diego in the Point Loma neighborhood, in a beautiful home located on Goldsmith Street.

-Thuner home on Goldsmith Drive
+Thuner home on Goldsmith Street

 From Detroit to San Diego, Elsa’s life was interrupted, leaving childhood friends behind.
 However, it appears she transitioned successfully, graduating from San Diego High School in 1921, attending junior college, as well as joining a sorority and a rowing club.
 Her name was a familiar one in the society pages of the San Diego Union newspaper.